arosenkranz/scenarios/notebook-api-lab/03-update-notebook.md

 Great work!
 Now you can see what work was done in the previous week and how it impacted the application's health and performance, all in one place.
 This gives you a more holistic view of your application and if the work being performed is effective.

-While the script provided in the `update_notebook.sh` file is a good starting point to see what's possible, you may want to consider how you can make it more flexible and customized to your needs.
+While the script provided in the `update_notebook.sh` file is a good starting point to see what's possible, you should consider how you can make it more flexible and customized to your needs.
 With the <a href="https://docs.datadoghq.com/api/latest/" target="_datadog">Datadog API</a>, you can write scripts much like this one in your preferred language that automates report generation for you.

 Select the **Continue** button to move onto the next step, where you'll learn what options are available for you to share your notebook with teammates and stakeholders.